davemcphee/zookeeper_exporter/README.md

       --web.listen-address="0.0.0.0:9898"
                                Address on which to expose metrics
-      --zk.hosts=ZK.HOSTS      list of ip:port of ZK hosts, comma separated --zk.poll-interval=30    How often to poll the ZK servers --zk.connect-timeout=4   Timeout value for opening socket to ZK --zk.connect-deadline=3  Connection deadline for read & write operations
+      --zk.hosts=ZK.HOSTS      list of ip:port of ZK hosts, comma separated --metrics.namespace="zookeeper__"
+                               string to prepend to all metric names --zk.poll-interval=30    How often to poll the ZK servers --zk.connect-timeout=4   Timeout value for opening socket to ZK --zk.connect-deadline=3  Connection deadline for read & write operations